Congenital erythropoietic porphyria

 What causes CEP?

-An enzyme is a protein that helps to convert one chemical substance into another.
-In CEP, there is a shortage of one particular enzyme (uroporphyrinogen III synthase), which normally helps to convert porphyrinogen into uroporphyrinogen III that is essential to form haemoglobin in red blood cells.
-As a result of this enzyme deficiency, porphyrinogen levels build up in the blood.
-As blood passes through the skin, the porphyrinogen absorbs the energy from sunlight and this sets off a chemical reaction that can damage surrounding tissues.
+An enzyme is a protein that helps convert one chemical substance into another.
+In CEP, there is a shortage of one particular enzyme (uroporphyrinogen III synthase), which leads to the build up of a chemical (porphyrinogen) in the red blood cells.
+This abnormal substance reacts with sunlight and sets off a chemical reaction that can damage skin and other surrounding tissue.
 The light that porphyrinogen absorbs is different from that which causes ordinary sunburn.
-Usually sunburn is caused by the shorter wavelengths of ultraviolet light (UVB), but in CEP the skin is more sensitive to visible light and to longer ultraviolet wavelengths (UVA).
+It can be caused by both visible and ultraviolet light.

 Is congenital erythropoietic porphyria hereditary?